-Generally speaking a kindliness of feeling prevails, a freedom of action is allowed provided property is not violated, and useful labour is regarded with respect, which makes the country, after a time at least, very pleasant to those who seek a home in it.
+Generally speaking a kindliness of feeling prevails, a freedom of action is allowed provided propriety is not violated, and useful labour is regarded with a respect, which makes the country, after a time at least, very pleasant to those who seek a home in it.
 Few, it is well known, who have lived long in it, leave it without regret.

-.
-These various advantages, though yet to a considerable extent strangely over looked, are beginning to be on the whole better un-May we not hope that they will be, ere long, appreciated as they ought to be; and that we shall have increasing numbers of such as shall prove themselves useful to us while benefitting themselves, taking up their abode among us?
-Men possessing means need have no fear of entrusting it in our midst, for a healthful feeling pervades our community, which would secure them against wrong whatever change might occur: though we hold the apprehension of violent change to be founded on notions of the condition and feeling of the Canadian people, than which it would be diffiult to conceive any more entirely incorrect.
+These various advantages, though yet to a considerable extent strangely overlooked, are beginning to be on the whole better understood.
+May we not hope that they will be, ere long, appreciated as they ought to be; and that we shall have increasing numbers of such as shall prove themselves useful to us while benefitting themselves, taking up their abode among us?
 In the mean time let us each seek to acquit himself faithfully of the duties he owes the country; among which we would take the liberty of specially naming-the recognition of the country's advancement and advantages; co-operation, as far as practicable, in every prudent and honourable effort for its improvement; with the avoidance of every thing whether in word or act, having a natural tendency to injure it.

-We sometimes think our neighours say more than enough of their growth; but depend upon it, if they at all err here, their fault is a much less mischievous one, to say nothing else of it, than lugubrious wailing in circumstances which ought to call forth grati-Feeling themselves carried forward with the general movement, a bouyant and hopeful spirit is excited-which gives them strength to battle with and overcome difficulties by which they? might otherwise be mastered.
+We sometimes think our neighbours say more than enough of their growth; but depend upon it, if they at all err here, their fault is a much less mischievous one, to say nothing else of it, than lugubrious wailing in circumstances which ought to call forth gra-Feeling themselves carried forward with the general movement, a buoyant and hopeful spirit is excited-which gives them strength to battle with and overcome difficulties by which they might otherwise be mastered.
 It would be well were such a dialogue as the following (which it is but justice to the parties to say took place at a time of some excitement), a specimen altogether unique among us.
-A friend of mine being gravely told sometime ago by two of his neighbours, that "Canada was no country for the farmer, who could make nothing here," turned quietly to one of them and asked: "Friend what do you reckon your farm worth"?
-"Two thousand pounds," was the ready reply.
+A friend of mine being gravely told sometime ago by two of his neighbours, that "Canada was no country for the farmer, who could make nothing here," turned quietly to one of them and asked: "Friend, what do you reckon your farm worth"?
+"Two thousand pounds" was the ready reply.
 "How long have you been in the country"?
 "About twenty years."
-"Did you bring much. with you when you came"?
+"Did you bring much with you when you came"?
 "No: nothing."
-"Then in twenty years," retorted my friend, "You have, besides bringing up a family, made two thousand pounds-cleared a hundred pounds a year-and you tell me Canada is no country for the farmer."
-Addressing himself to the other he now enquired-" and what, my good Friend, may be the value of your farm?
+"Then in twenty years," retorted my friend, "You have besides bringing up a family, made two thousand pounds-cleared a hundred pounds a year-and you tell me Canada is no country for the farmer."
+Addressing himself to the other he now enquired-"and what, my good Friend, may be the value of your farm?
 Is it worth as much as your neighbour's"?
-"It is worth about five hundred pounds: more," the party questioned, who saw the awkward position in which his companion and himself had placed themselves, replied with a smile: "Then certainly," he was answered, "You have not done very badly, for you have been in the country only about the same length of time with your neighbour, and you know you told me before you brought nothing with you."
+"It is worth about five hundred pounds more," the party questioned-who saw the awkward position in which his companion and himself had placed themselves -replied with a smile: "Then certainly," he was answered, "You have not done very badly, for you have been in the country only about the same length of time with your neighbour, and you know you have told me before you brought nothing with you."